msawastian/good-weather-react/README.md

 Live version available [here](https://radiant-taiga-12880.herokuapp.com/#/).

 # Project description
-Simple React app made as my final project during Coders Lab frontend bootcamp.
+GOOD Weather is a weather application which started out as my final project during Coders Lab frontend bootcamp.
+It grew a bit over time and now consists of a React-based website paired with Node.js / Express server.

-Utilizes the functional programming principle, with all but one components being pure functions.
+Front-end part utilizes the functional programming principle, with all but one components being pure functions.
-Holds state in a single root component, with necessary data passed to child components as props.
+It holds state in a single root component, with necessary data passed to child components as props.

+All weather data is fetched from various API by the server, then forwarded to the client-side website.
+Server uses Express to serve static files and respond to fetch requests from the client app.

 Current functionality includes:
 <ul>